December 15, 2015

 The CDE Safe Schools Planning Web page includes the School Safety Plan Self-Monitoring Tool designed to assist a school site in creating a comprehensive, compliant school safety plan.
 The CDE School Safety Elements and Resources Web page is intended to help schools identify elements and resources important in improving school climate and safety.

 Torlakson said he has directed his staff to work with the Los Angeles Unified School District so it can qualify for relief from loss of Average Daily Attendance (ADA) funds.
 Local educational agencies may also receive ADA credit for all purposes and instructional time credit for the days and minutes lost due to an emergency closure.
-ADA credit and approval of school closures may be obtained by submitting three copies of Form J-13A (DOC).
+ADA credit and approval of school closures may be obtained by submitting three copies of Form J-13A (PDF).

 For more guidance on ADA credit, visit the California Department of Education's Management Advisory 90-01 - Attendance Web page.